newsdev/nyt_inmates/README.md

 **PAROLE**

 There are two primary differences in methodology for the analysis of decisions by the New York Board of Parole.
-For one, the source data was downloaded from the agency's Web site and not obtained via FOIL; and secondly, the initial analysis showed that the racial disparity in decisions did not persist for every group, but was concentrated in cases involving lower-level offenders.
+For one, the source data was downloaded from the agency's website and not obtained via FOIL; and secondly, the initial analysis showed that the racial disparity in decisions did not persist for every group, but was concentrated in cases involving lower-level offenders.

-The board does not provide an easy-to-use download link for anybody that wants to study cases, so instead, the Times programmatically downloaded decisions from the board's [calendar](http://www.doccs.ny.gov/calendar.html).
-The analysis considered all cases posted from May of 2013 through May of 2016.
+The board does not provide an easy-to-use download link for anybody that wants to study cases, so instead, The Times programmatically downloaded decisions from the board's [calendar](http://www.doccs.ny.gov/calendar.html).
+The analysis considered all cases posted from May 2013 through May 2016.

-That data includes decisions for various hearing types, but the Times focused on the initial hearings parole-eligible inmates have upon completing their minimum sentence.
-For the bulk of inmates, this hearing represents the earliest possible release date, and success or failure here has a major impact on the amount of time the inmate ultimately serves.
+That data includes decisions for various hearing types, but The Times focused on the initial hearings that parole-eligible inmates have upon completing their minimum sentence.
+For the bulk of inmates, this hearing represents the earliest possible release date, and success or failure here has a major impact on the amount of time he ultimately serves.

 We further whittled down the dataset by eliminating cases where no decision was rendered – listed in the data as "or other" decisions.
 Often, the case is postponed because of missing paperwork or some other administrative snafu.

-This left us with cases where the interview type was listed as "initial" and the decision was actually rendered, listed as either "denied", "open date" – parole granted – or "paroled".
+This left us with cases where the interview type was listed as "initial" and the decision was actually rendered, listed as either "denied," "open date" (parole granted) or "paroled."
 We also decided to focus on male inmates.
-While there was also a racial disparity for women, the overall release rate was much higher, suggesting women have a totally different experience with the Board than men.
+While there was also a racial disparity for women, the overall release rate was much higher, suggesting women have a totally different experience with the board than men.

-Within this core dataset, we at first observed that the disparity was particularly large for offenders who had been convicted of felonies that in New York State are classified as "C", "D" or "E"  -- less serious than "A" or "B" felonies, which are mostly comprised of violent crimes.
+Within this core dataset, we at first observed that the disparity was particularly large for offenders who had been convicted of felonies that in New York State are classified as "C", "D" or "E"  — less serious than "A" or "B" felonies, which are mostly comprised of violent crimes.

-When we later attached the state's official crime code table (see page 34, [http://www.doccs.ny.gov/Research/Reports/2016/Statistical\_Overview\_2015\_Discharges.pdf)](http://www.doccs.ny.gov/Research/Reports/2016/Statistical_Overview_2015_Discharges.pdf)), we gained the further insight that the board rarely paroled violent offenders of any race, but that there was a racial disparity among inmates who had committed property crimes.
+When we later attached the state's official crime code table (see page 34, [http://www.doccs.ny.gov/Research/Reports/2016/Statistical\_Overview\_2015\_Discharges.pdf)](http://www.doccs.ny.gov/Research/Reports/2016/Statistical_Overview_2015_Discharges.pdf)), we gained more insight that the board rarely paroled violent offenders of any race, but that there was a racial disparity among inmates who had committed property crimes.

-In the story, we use third-degree burglary as an example of this, but it also applies to inmates doing time for larceny and lower-level robbery charges.
+In the article, we use third-degree burglary as an example of this, but it also applies to inmates doing time for larceny and lower-level robbery charges.
 These inmates, by the way, comprise a significant share of the board's work.
-Due to changes in sentencing laws, a growing share of violent offenders are no-longer parole eligible, and if they are, they have to serve more years behind bars before reaching their initial hearing date.
+Because of changes in sentencing laws, a growing share of violent offenders are no longer parole eligible, and if they are, they have to serve more years behind bars before reaching their initial hearing date.

-The Times had also requested from the state variables from the Compas system, an algorithm that synthesizes numerous characteristics about each inmate into a set of "risk" scores.
+The Times had also requested from the state variables from the COMPAS system, an algorithm that synthesizes numerous characteristics about each inmate into a set of "risk" scores.
 These variables may have provided additional clarity, since they include such important factors as the inmate's full criminal history and complete disciplinary record while behind bars.
 The state, citing inmate confidentiality, refused to release these variables.

 Here are some examples of how we queried the data: